-The Virtual Presenter's Guide to Using Zoom's Meeting Tools updated February 2021 Muta Mar Leaver Hand Merge to recesting window Leaver Hand Merge to recesting window
+The Virtual Presenter's Guide to Using Zoom's Meeting Tools updated June 2021

 This guide is designed for virtual presenters, trainers and facilitators who use Zoom Meetings.
 It includes some of the most commonly used features of Zoom for interactive virtual meetings, presentations and other live online learning sessions.